furst-d/library-reservation-system/web_front/README.md

 Run the following commands to start the frontend application:
 - Install dependencies: `npm install`
+- Copy .env.example to .env.local and update the REACT_APP_API_URL variable with the URL of the backend API and REACT_APP_AES_ENCRYPT_KEY with the encryption key.
 - Start the development server: `npm start`